uthapa82/Python-Course-For-Beginner/README.md

  **Make sure to change your current branch to another one , if it's the one you're deleting then it will give you error**

+ * If you're not able to delete the branch even after following above step you might want to use force delete using -D instead of -d like :

+ `$ git branch -D nameOfTheBranch`

 #### Common terminal commands
 `$ cd ..` => go back a folder